kahkashank/kahkashank.github.io/index.md

 ### Summary ###

 A **Senior Technical Writer**, with more than 10 years of experience in transforming complex technical information into easy-to-read, usable content, for a global audience.
-I am also an excellent communicator, with good organizational and problem-solving abilities—as they apply to the technical writing process, product development workflow, and project management—who completed all projects within the deadline and budgets.
+I am also an excellent communicator, with good organizational and problem-solving abilities—as they apply to the technical writing process, product development workflow, and project management—who completed all projects within the deadlines and budgets.
 I specialize in core product documentation for the telecommunication, wireless, and enterprise server domains.

 ### Technical Writing Experience ###